African Americans and the Legal System

 The 1619 Project

 In 2019 the New York Times launched the powerful 1619 Project, a first for the historic paper.
 It aimed to "reframe the country’s history by placing the consequences of slavery and the contributions of black Americans at the very center of our national narrative."
-This three-part workshop series will use primary components of the project to critique our understanding of the dimensions of race in American political, cultural, and social thought.
+This workshop series will use primary components of the project to critique our understanding of the dimensions of race in American political, cultural, and social thought.

 Lynching: America's Longest Racial Terror Campaign

 "After [chattel] slavery was formally abolished," states the Equal Justice Initiative, "lynching emerged as a vicious tool of racial control to reestablish white supremacy and suppress black civil rights.
 More than 4,000 African Americans were lynched across twenty states between 1877 and 1950."
-Using key findings from the EJI report along with a wealth of educator research materials this three-part lesson provides a critical engagement with the history of the nation's most gratuitously violent phenomena.
+Using key findings from the EJI report along with a wealth of educator research materials this seminar provides a critical engagement with the history of the nation's most gratuitously violent phenomena.